Post-Quantum Hybrid Digital Signatures with Hardware-Support for Digital Twins: Introduction

-\underline{{ \em(1) Signer Computation and Energy Efficiency:}} \pqhases~needs only a small-constant number of hash calls (i.e., $\approx 20$) per forward-secure signing making it $1542 \times$ and $16.28\times$ faster than \xmssmt~and Dilithium, which is the only FS and the most signer efficient NIST PQC standard (not FS), respectively. \pqhases~is $9.34\times$ faster than Ed25519 which is neither PQ nor FS. \lahases~also runs only a few hash calls and modular additions and multiplications whose costs are negligible.
+\underline{{ \em(1) Signer Computation and Energy Efficiency:}} \pqhases~needs only a small-constant number of hash calls (i.e., $\approx 20$) per FS signing making it $1542 \times$ and $16.28\times$ faster than \xmssmt~and Dilithium, which is the only FS and the most signer efficient NIST PQC standard (not FS), respectively. \pqhases~is $9.34\times$ faster than Ed25519 which is neither PQ nor FS. \lahases~also runs only a few hash calls and modular arithmetic operations whose costs are negligible.
 This makes it $762\times$ and $183\times$ faster than BLS and C-RSA, respectively. \pqhases~and \lahases~are $40\times$ and $99\times$ more energy efficient than BLISS and Ed25519 which are the only feasible PQ and conventional-secure alternatives on the 8-bit device, respectively.
-The \hyhases~is several magnitudes more efficient in signing with smaller tag sizes compared to alternative combinations (e.g., \xmssmt-C-RSA, Dilithium-BLS), while also offering deterministic signing and backward compatibility.
+The \hyhases~is several magnitudes more efficient in signing with smaller tag sizes compared to alternative combinations (e.g., \xmssmt-C-RSA, Dilithium-BLS), while also offering stateful signing and backward compatibility.

 \underline{\em (2) Compact Signatures:} The signature size of \pqhases~is identical to \hors, making it the most compact signature among its PQ counterparts (e.g., $10\times$ smaller than only PQ-FS alternative \xmssmt).
-The signature size of \lahases~is comparable to that of the standard non-aggregate Ed25519 and the short signature BLS, but without expensive EC scalar multiplication and map-to-point operations, respectively. \hyhases~offers the smallest PQ-FS aggregate signature, which is $44\times$ smaller than the most compact Dilithium-BLS combination.
+The signature size of \lahases~is comparable to that of the standard non-aggregate Ed25519 and the short signature BLS, but without expensive EC scalar multiplication and map-to-point operations, respectively. \hyhases~offers the smallest AS and FS signature with PQ security, which is $44\times$ smaller than the most compact Dilithium-BLS combination.

 \underline{\textit{(3) Non-Interactive and Scalable Multi-Users:}} \hases~schemes lifts the burden of conveying/certifying one-time commitments from the signer, thereby making it independent from \cco~and verifiers. \cco~can supply any public commitment of a valid signer to verifiers either beforehand or on-demand, with adjustable storage overhead, permitting a scalable management service for massive-size DT-enabled IoT networks with millions of users.